top of page

 This Privacy Policy has been prepared by Summers Family Practice to explain how we collect, use and disclose your personal information, how you may access that information and how you may seek the correction of any information.
 It also explains how you may make a complaint about a breach of privacy legislation.
 This policy is intended as a guide to staff and patients of this practice and for the advice of the broader community, being a public document made available to any person requesting it.

-For the purposes of this policy, the handling of personal information and sensitive information (including health information ) are all referred to as “personal information” throughout this Policy.
+For the purposes of this policy, the handling of personal information and sensitive information (3), including health information (2), are all referred to as “personal information” throughout this Policy.

 From time to time we may make changes to our policy, processes and systems in relation to how we handle your personal information.
 We will update this Privacy Policy to reflect any changes.
 Those changes will be available on our website and in the practice.

 We collect information that is necessary and relevant to provide you with medical care and treatment, and manage our medical practice.
 This information may include your name, address, date of birth, gender, family history, Medicare number, credit card and direct debit details and contact details.
-This may also include your patient health status including but not limited to medical history, medications, allergies, immunisations and family history.
-Summers Family Practice will only collect sensitive information other than health information about you if the you consent or the collection is required by law.
+This may also include your patient health record, which is any personal information relating to your health status including but not limited to medical history, medications, allergies, immunisations, family history.
+Summers Family Practice will not collect sensitive information (3) other than health information about you unless you consent, or another exception permitted by privacy law applies, including where required or authorised by law.

 Personal information will only be collected by lawful and fair means and directly from you wherever possible.
 However, we may also need to collect information from other sources such as treating specialists, radiologists, pathologists, hospitals and other health care providers.
 If information is collected about you from another party, Summers Family Practice, will whenever possible, advise you of this.